alphagov/govuk-puppet/README.md

 On first run with the development class this currently takes approximately 8 minutes on a single processor virtual machine with 1GB RAM.

+## Standards

+We have some standards to be considered when creating Puppet modules and classes.
+It's worth a quick read of the [Standards](https://github.com/alphagov/puppet/blob/master/STANDARDS.md)

 ## Testing

 We're starting to use RSpec to test the manifests and modules.
 You can run both sets of tests with: